bsoumya746/Snake-Game/README.md

 # Snake-Game.
+This is a simple yet fun snake-game.

+# How to use?
 Clone the repo and open index.html file to play the game and enjoy.

+# Some insights of the project :

 ## This is how the game looks on PCs:
 ![Screenshot (Desktop)](https://user-images.githubusercontent.com/122631496/233264467-ad3a1e1f-7d4b-4901-9e04-ca1f5552c78e.png)